Ghazan: Against Baydu

+Conversion to Islam

-After a short truce, Baydu offered Ghazan co-rulership of the Ilkhanate and offered Nowruz the post of sahib-i divan to which as a counter-condition Ghazan demanded the revenues of his father's hereditary lands in Fars, Persian Iraq and Kerman.
-Nowruz refused these conditions, which led to his arrest.
+After a short truce, Baydu offered Ghazan co-rulership of the Ilkhanate and offered Nawruz the post of sahib-i divan to which as a counter-condition Ghazan demanded the revenues of his father's hereditary lands in Fars, Persian Iraq and Kerman.
+Nawruz refused these conditions, which led to his arrest.
 According to an anecdote, he promised to bring Ghazan back tied up on condition of his release.
 Once he reached Ghazan, he sent back a cauldron to Baydu; a word play on the Turkish word kazan.
-Nowruz promised him the throne and his help on condition of Ghazan's conversion to Islam.
+Nawruz promised him the throne and his help on condition of Ghazan's conversion to Islam.
 Ghazan converted to Sunni Islam, on June 16, 1295, at the hands of Ibrahim ibn Muhammad ibn al-Mu'ayyid ibn Hamaweyh al-Khurasani al-Juwayni as a condition for Nawruz's military support.

+Before converting to Islam based on a political agreement, Ghazan, a neo-Muslim, married his stepmother Bulughan Khatun Muazzema after his father's death, in accordance with the Mongol pagan Yasa customs.
+After being informed that it was forbidden by Islamic law, he ignored it and broke the agreement by leaving Islam, leading to the massacre of Syrian Muslims and the conversion of millions of neo-Muslim Tatars in his kingdom to their former religion.
+In order to dissuade him from doing so, some jurists, considering Maslaha, temporarily considered the marriage legal and encouraged him to remain in Islam, thus saving him from the great harm of Muslim genocide and apostasy and giving Ghazan a long time and opportunity to realize his mistake, so he remained in Islam.

-Nowruz entered Qazvin with 4,000 soldiers and claimed an additional number of 120,000 soldiers commanded by Ebügen (in other sources, 30,000) – descendant of Jochi Qasar – on his way towards Azerbaijan which caused panic among masses which was followed by defections of Taghachar's subordinates (thanks to Taghachar's vizier Sadr ul-Din Zanjani) and other powerful emirs like Qurumishi and Chupan on 28 August 1295.
+Nawruz entered Qazvin with 4,000 soldiers and claimed an additional number of 120,000 soldiers commanded by Ebügen (in other sources, 30,000) – descendant of Jochi Qasar – on his way towards Azerbaijan which caused panic among masses which was followed by defections of Taghachar's subordinates (thanks to Taghachar's vizier Sadr ul-Din Zanjani) and other powerful emirs like Qurumishi and Chupan on 28 August 1295.

 Seeing imminent defeat, Baydu asked for Taghachar's support, ignorant of his defection.
 After realising Taghachar's withdrawal, he fled to Emir Tukal in Georgia on 26 September 1295.
 Ghazan's commanders found him near Nakhchivan and arrested him, taking back to Tabriz, having him executed on October 4, 1295.